CloudWithChris/cloudwithchris.com/content/blog/crossposting-content.md

 Scouring the internet, it seemed that some folks had tried to solve this, but the projects were either abandoned or no longer active.
 My option was becoming even more clear as I researched further.
 This is going to become my next pet project... and that's exactly what happened!

 Introducing you to the [Hugo Crossposter](https://github.com/chrisreddington/hugocrossposter), which is an open source contribution to the community based upon .NET 5.
 It is still a work in progress.
-I am considering renaming the project, as it's not just about Hugo, but currently focuses on markdown with a YAML frontmatter overall.
+I am considering renaming the project, as it's not just about Hugo, but currently focuses on Markdown with a YAML frontmatter overall.
 I have left the door open to some extensibility options for additional content formats.

 All of the articles that you see on dev.to and medium.com have been converted and posted to the third party sites using this tool.
 I did make some slight tweaks once uploaded, so that it's clear some of the content is older (i.e. This post was originally published on DATE at cloudwithchris.com).
 However, writing this blog post - it has become clear that this aspect could be an additional feature in the tool, and is something I'll be working on!